rhdunn/xquery-intellij-plugin/docs/tutorials/hover-documentation.md

 Once you are finished, press the *Apply* button to make the changes and keep the dialog open, or *OK* to make the changes and close the dialog.

-The summary documentation will now appear when you hover over an item in the editor that has documentation, like hovering over the <code>exp</code> part of the <code>math:exp</code> function in the screenshot above.
+The quick documentation will now appear when you hover over an item in the editor that has documentation, like hovering over the <code>exp</code> part of the <code>math:exp</code> function in the screenshot above.